-This help page explains how to use Ancient Roam to view and create maps of historical Ordnance Survey data.
+This help page explains how to use the previous version of Ancient Roam to view and create maps of historical Ordnance Survey data.
 Also see the FAQs section for frequently asked questions about using Ancient Roam and the historical map data.

 Ancient Roam enables you to view and print historical Ordnance Survey maps, dating from the 1840s - 1990s, at 12 pre-defined scales.
 (In addition, there are 5 pre-defined small scale views of contemporary mapping for reference, to help you locate your area of interest.
 Contemporary maps are not available to print).